tobac-project/tobac/doc/code_reviews.rst

 How to do a code review
 ============================

-* Checkout out pull request locally
+* Checkout out pull request locally (`how to checkout a pull request locally <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally>`_)

 * Run tests locally